Discrete Inclusions of C*-algebras: Introduction

 \section{Introduction}

-V. F. R. Jones started the modern theory of subfactors with his extraordinary discovery of the Index Rigidity Theorem for $\rm{II}_1$-subfactors \cite{MR696688}: the range of indices is exactly $\{4\cos^2\left(\pi/n\right)\}_{n\geq3}\cup[4,\infty].$ As this program unfolded it became clear that subfactors have \emph{quantum symmetries}---vastly generalizing discrete groups and their representations---and that a huge class, the \emph{discrete subfactors}, could be understood in terms of what we will call a \emph{quantum dynamics}.
-This lead to far-reaching applications of von Neumann algebras into topology, quantum field theory, statistical mechanics, quantum algebra and free probability, just to name a few.
+V. F. R. Jones started the modern theory of subfactors with his extraordinary discovery of the Index Rigidity Theorem for $\rm{II}_1$-subfactors \cite{MR696688}: the range of indices is exactly $\{4\cos^2\left(\pi/n\right)\}_{n\geq3}\cup[4,\infty].$ As the theory matured it became clear that subfactors have \emph{quantum symmetries}---vastly generalizing discrete groups and their representations---and that a huge class, the \emph{discrete subfactors}, could be understood in terms of actions by unitary tensor categories (UTCs).
+In the setting of C*-algebras, subfactors are replaced by an inclusion of C*-algebras $A\subset B$ admitting a faithful conditional expectation $E\colon B\twoheadrightarrow A$, which we denote by $A\overset{E}{\subset} B$.
+The Index Rigidity Theorem was adapted to the setting of C*-algebras by Watatani in \cite{MR996807}, along with many other tools from subfactor theory such as \cite{ MR1228532, MR1615672, MR1604162, MR1642530, MR1604162, MR1624182, MR1742862, MR1862184, MR1900138, MR1990630, MR2085108, MR2125398, MR2590623, MR3145747, MR4010423, MR4083877, AranoRokhlin, 2021arXiv210511899R, MR4419534, 2022arXiv220711854C}.
+We follow in this tradition by studying the C*-analogue of discrete subfactors, taking inspiration from the recent work of C. Jones and Penneys \cite{MR3948170}.

-In recent years, the classification program for C*-algebras by many hands (\cite{2015arXiv150100135G}, \cite{2015arXiv150703437E}, \cite{MR3583354} and references therein) paralleled the state of von Neumann algebras after Connes' classification of injective factors \cite{MR454659}.
-It is therefore timely to study C*-algebras from the perspective of their quantum symmetries aided by the tools from subfactor theory.
-This manuscript is intended as a step towards that direction, by transferring and exploiting subfactor techniques into C*-algebras.